Backend TLS

 -

-Follow the Sample app guide to create an API gateway proxy with an HTTP listener and deploy the httpbin sample app.
+Follow the Sample app guide to create a gateway proxy with an HTTP listener and deploy the httpbin sample app.

 -